-With the festival of Purim having just passed, it is important to remember Esther and the role she played in saving the Jewish people under the Persian Empire.
+During this festival of Purim, it is important to remember Esther and the role she played in saving the Jewish people under the Persian Empire.
 So important was Esther’s saving work, in fact, that the biblical writers patterned her salvific success on another figure in Israel’s history: Joseph.
 Esther rises to prominence in much the same way as Joseph, and they both struggle against adversity to become saviors of humanity.

 The stories of Joseph and Esther share thematic resonance insofar as both protagonists win the favor of the royal officials in a foreign land.
 According to Genesis, Joseph began to ascend to a position of authority in Egypt when “Joseph found grace” (וימצא יוסף חן; vayimtsa Yosef hen) in the eyes of Potiphar, the captain of Pharaoh’s guard (Gen 39:4).
 Similarly, the first step that Esther takes toward becoming Queen in Persia come when she pleased the king’s eunuch, Hegai, and “garnered fidelity before him (ותשׂא חסד לפניו; vatisa hesed l’phanav)” (Est 2:9).